Master of Public Health vs. Master of Healthcare Administration: Which Is Right for You?

 - Health director

 What can you do with a Master of Healthcare Administration degree?

 The Master of Healthcare Administration program is designed to position graduates for a variety of leadership roles typically found at healthcare providers—whether that’s the small local clinic, an assisted living facility, a hospital or in the administration of a large healthcare system.

 Common healthcare administration job titles include:

 Both education paths can lead to an interesting and practical variety of opportunities within the healthcare field.
 Generally speaking, the MPH programs prepare students for working in positions aimed at positively influencing health outcomes at scale—whether as a leader in the organization or as contributor to policy analysis and research.
 The MHA program best prepares students for working in roles that involve the day-to-day planning and operations of a healthcare provider.

 MPH vs. MHA: Which path will you pursue?

 When it comes to healthcare, there are quite a few graduate-level programs and disciplines to explore and potentially pursue.
 By now you should be more familiar with the nuances of public health versus healthcare administration.

 Both fields have a positive impact on the community and offer rewarding career opportunities.
 It all comes down to which is more in line with your personal passions and proficiencies.

 Interested in pursuing public health?
-Visit the Rasmussen College Master of Public Health program page to learn more.
+Visit the Rasmussen University Master of Public Health program page to learn more.
 If healthcare administration sounds like the better fit, visit the Master of Healthcare Administration program page.